PUP Startup Script

 # Or use smaller coordinate values

-Solution: Implement drag functionality using JavaScript API:
+Implement drag functionality using JavaScript API:

 let isDragging = false;